-Although it’s perfectly fine for your outdoor HVAC unit to spend the winter uncovered, you may still want to cover it for one reason or another.
-If so, we at The Cooling Company recommend that you purchase a breathable cover made from stretchable fabric.
+Although it’s perfectly fine for your outdoor AC unit to spend the winter uncovered, you may still want to cover it for one reason or another.
+If so, our team at The Cooling Company recommends that you purchase a breathable central air conditioner cover made from stretchable fabric.

-Some people choose to use a cover over their outdoor HVAC unit to maintain the unit’s exterior appearance.
-Of all the reasons to use a cover, this is probably the most valid.
+Some people choose to use an AC cover over their outdoor AC unit to maintain the unit’s exterior appearance.
+This is probably the most valid of all the reasons to use a cover.

-At the same time, we at The Cooling Company want you to remember that the manufacturer of your outdoor unit wants the unit to look great for as long as possible.
+The manufacturer of your outdoor unit wants the unit to look great for as long as possible.
 After all, one of the best advertisements for their company is to have a great-looking HVAC unit in your yard.

-This means that HVAC manufacturers go to great lengths to coat their outdoor units with weather-resistant finishes that can stand up to extreme conditions.
-Plus, since the unit is made from tough metal, you can pressure wash the unit if it gets dirty from not being covered.
+HVAC manufacturers go to great lengths to coat their outdoor units with weather-resistant finishes.
+It’s important they can stand up to extreme conditions.
+Plus, the unit is made from tough metal.
+So you can pressure wash the unit if it gets dirty because you don’t cover it.

 Outdoor Unit Care Tips

-You can also perform a visual inspection to ensure that the fins aren’t bent and that the fan blades aren’t chipped or bent.
-If you notice any problems, you’ll want to contact The Cooling Company to make sure that these issues are corrected before they cause your compressor to overheat and fail.
+You can also perform a visual inspection to ensure that the fins aren’t bent.
+Also, use this opportunity to ensure the fan blades aren’t chipped or bent.
+If you notice any problems, you’ll want to contact The Cooling Company to make sure these issues are corrected before they cause your compressor to overheat and fail.